County Guide

 Crime statistics and public-safety context

-Major cities and communities in Prince George's County
+Major communities in Prince George's County

-• College Park — Home to the University of Maryland's main campus (~41,000 students).
-College Park ZIP codes (20740, 20742) generate the county's most significant student address churn.
-Former UMD students are dispersed across the DC metro and nationwide — a College Park address is reliable as a historical anchor for the period of enrollment but should be treated as potentially stale immediately after graduation.
-Records are in Prince George's County courts.
+College Park is home to the University of Maryland's main campus (approximately 41,000 students).
+ZIP codes 20740 and 20742 generate the county's most significant student address churn.
+Former UMD students are dispersed across the DC metro and nationally.
+A College Park address is a reliable historical anchor for the enrollment period but should be treated as potentially stale immediately after graduation.

 Common search scenarios